RelationalAI CLI

 Querying a Database

-The high-level command for executing queries against the database is exec
+The command for executing queries against the database is exec

 .

-Write queries, which update base relations through the control relations insert
+calls execute write queries, which update base relations in the database through the control relations insert

 and delete